 Financial difficulties – individual taxpayers

-If you are behind in your payments, the Tax Administration will send you a reminder.
+If you are behind in your payments, you will receive a reminder.
 If you are unable to pay the tax by the due date printed on the reminder, you can ask for a payment plan.

-The reminder letter means that the due date has been extended
+A reminder means that the due date has been extended

-Asking for a payment arrangement on grounds of temporary financial difficulties
+Requesting a payment arrangement because of temporary financial difficulties

-If you are unable to pay the tax by the due date printed on the reminder letter, you can ask for a payment plan to be agreed with you.
+If you are unable to pay the tax by the due date printed on the reminder, you can ask for a payment plan.
+Read more about payment plans

 - Complete an e-form (vero.fi/maksujärjestely)

-- Call our Telephone Service on 020 697 028 (Payment arrangements and recovery, standard call rates apply).
+- Call our telephone service for payment arrangements and recovery, on 029 497 028 (standard call rates apply).

 Taxes that have been sent to the enforcement authorities must be paid to them

-The reminder may contain information on transferring your debt to the enforcement authorities.
-The Tax Administration sends unpaid taxes to enforcement if you have not paid them by the due date indicated by the reminder.
-If your tax has been transferred to the enforcement authorities, you can no longer pay it to the Tax Administration.
+To avoid recovery by enforcement, pay the tax by the due date.
+If your tax has already been transferred to the enforcement authorities, you can no longer pay it to the Tax Administration.
 Instead, you must pay it to the enforcement office.

-Before you contact the Tax Administration you can get advice from a number of service providers.
-Individual taxpayers may contact a municipal office that offers guidance to consumers who have debts, or contact the organization called Takuusäätiö.
+Before you contact the Tax Administration, you can get advice from a number of service providers that can help you resolve your financial difficulties.
+Individual taxpayers may contact a municipal office that offers guidance to consumers who have debts, or contact the organisation called Takuusäätiö.

-If an individual has serious, long-term difficulties in keeping up with payments, a court of law may order a debt adjustment program to be initiated.
-If these proceedings are started, a payment plan is drawn up so as to accommodate the individual's real ability to settle the debts.
+If an individual has serious, long-term difficulties to keep up with payments, a court of law may order a debt adjustment program to be initiated.
+In this case, a payment plan is drawn up so as to accommodate the individual's real ability to settle their debts.
 If you wish to be covered by a debt adjustment program, you can submit an application to a court.

-Information on taxes remaining unpaid is published in the Register of Tax Debts
+Information on unpaid taxes is published in the Tax Debt Register

-Information on taxes remaining unpaid is published on the Protest List
+Information on unpaid taxes is published on the Protest List

-The reminder may contain a notice informing you that the Tax Administration will report unpaid VAT, withholding tax and employer's health insurance contributions for public disclosure (on the protest list).
-If taxes remain unpaid after the final due date printed on the reminder, the Tax Administration will submit them to publication as negative credit information.
+In addition, the reminder may contain a notice informing you that the Tax Administration will report unpaid VAT, withholding tax and employer's health insurance contributions for public disclosure (in a publication known as the Protest List).
+If taxes remain unpaid after the final due date printed on the reminder, the Tax Administration will submit them for publication.